-Fieldwork Funding is available to PhD students who are undertaking fieldwork as part of their course.
-The fund is given to the Department by the School, and the Department awards funds to students based on the applications it receives.
+In addition to the POLIS PhD Fund, Fieldwork Funding is available to registered PhD students who are undertaking fieldwork as part of their course.
+This funding is given to the Department by the HSPS School, and the Department awards funds to students based on the applications it receives.
 Fieldwork Funding is intended as a way to assist students with their fieldwork expenses, within the terms set out below.